A look at what ventriculomegaly means during pregnancy

 |Me at 37 weeks.|

-We left the hospital that day feeling somewhat reassured because Megan’s ventriculomegaly condition seemed isolated.
-Still, I was instructed to come back every two weeks for the remainder of my pregnancy for ultrasounds to monitor the ventriculomegaly condition.
+We left the hospital that day feeling somewhat reassured because Megan’s condition seemed isolated.
+Still, I was instructed to come back every two weeks for the remainder of my pregnancy for ultrasounds to monitor the baby.
 Throughout the second half of my pregnancy, Megan’s ventricles measured around 11 millimeters, which is considered to be mild enlargement.

 My mother-in law, a registered nurse who works in another department in the hospital, offered some of the best advice.
 “That’s not your baby,” she said.
 “It’s God’s.”
 More practically speaking, she’s a mother of four and recounted the major behavior problems she faced with one of her other sons, including run-ins with the law and jail time, and said she would welcome a child with mental retardation or another disability if she could choose between the two.
 I couldn’t argue with that logic.
 I took comfort.
 We prayed.
 Life went on and we coped with the ventriculomegaly diagnosis.